swiftlang/swift-evolution/proposals/0000-swift-settings.md

 )
 ```

-## Source compatibility

-The addition of the `#SwiftSettings` and `SwiftSetting` cannot impact the
-parsing of other constructs since the name shadowing rules in the compiler will
-ensure that any local macros or types that shadow those names will take
-precedence.
-If the user wishes to still use `#SwiftSettings`, the user can spell
-the macro as `#Swift.SwiftSettings` as needed.

-Importantly this means that `#SwiftSettings` if used in the swiftpm code base or
-in `Package.swift` files would always need to be namespaced.
-The authors think
-that this is an acceptable trade-off since:

-* The `swiftpm` codebase is one project out of many and can just namespace as
-  appropriate.
-* `Package.swift` files really shouldn't need `#SwiftSettings` since they are
-  very self contained APIs.

-## ABI compatibility

-This proposal does not inherently break ABI.
-But it can break ABI if a command
-line option is enabled that causes the generated code's ABI to change.
-As part
-of enabling an option, one must consider such implications.

-## Implications on adoption

-Adopters of this proposal should be aware that while this feature does not
-inherently break ABI, enabling options using `#SwiftSettings` that break ABI can
-result in ABI breakage.

-## Future directions

 ### Adding support for Upcoming Features

 We could add support for Upcoming Features to `#SwiftSettings`.
 By default all